fugue/regula/docs/src/usage.md

 Regula operates on YAML Kubernetes manifests containing single resource definitions or multiple definitions separated by the `---` operator.

+#### Azure Resource Manager input _(preview)_

+!!! note
+    ARM support is currently in preview.
+Please [create an issue](https://github.com/fugue/regula/issues) if you find a bug!

+Regula operates on ARM templates formatted as JSON.

 ### Flag values

 `-f, --format FORMAT` values: